mikependon/RepoDB/RepoDb.Docs/support-policy.md

 ### Governance

-Until the proper governance and entitlement of the library in the legal/trademark (conflict of interests, taxation, etc), the support will remain as it is.
+Until the proper governance and entitlement of the library in the legal/trademark (conflict of interests, taxation, etc) is defined, the support will remain as it is.